PyLadiesBerlin/python-beginners-workshop/tasks/README.rst

 ============

-Continue in your file from the previous exercise or use the solution from the previous exercise as a base for this exercise.
+Continue in your file from the previous exercise or use the solution from the previous exercise as a basis for this exercise.
 Now that you created a new door for your player to choose from, let's personalize the game a little bit.
 Write the answer to each exercise under its related inline comment.